 Ethic #2: Care for People

 Caring for people includes caring for ourselves and our own household.
-When we ‘take responsibility for our own existence’, we inevitably begin producing more and consuming less.
-It’s this step away from consumerism that helps avoid products and companies that exploit people.
+When we ‘take responsibility for our own existence’, we naturally begin producing more.

 In modern times, it’s become admirable to favor the opposite of taking responsibility for ourselves: Committing our lives solely to helping others.
+However, this leaves little room to care for ourselves, and little energy for reducing our own level of consumption.

 This unfortunately can have a net zero effect.

-Ethic #3: Reinvesting Abundance
+Ethic #3: Reinvest Surplus

 We can reinvest useful flows—such as rainwater or compost—back into the garden to create a self-maintaining ecosystem that requires fewer inputs from off-site sources.